 Sound art by Klaverdal is in some cases performance-oriented, like in collaboration with performance artist Lisa Hansson, but mostly he works with computer-interactive installations.
 During 2016-17 he was artist-in-residence at the hospital of Ängelholm, the first ever such arrangement in Sweden.

 As a teacher and producer, Klaverdal has curated several festivals and exhibitions, mostly in Malmö, but also in other places in Sweden.
 One example is the large music, sound art and textile festival “Textile Sounds” in Borås, Sweden in 2014.
+He is currently programming the music content of Cultural house Ravinen.

 He used to teach for 15 years at the Malmö Academy of Music and he also teaches sound art at Malmö Art Academy frequently since 2002.